PabloRoves/heic-converter/README.md

-# toPDF: Convert HEIC Images to PDF
+# heic-converter: Convert HEIC Images to JPEG

-This React application allows you to easily convert HEIC images (High-Efficiency Image Container) to PDF documents.
-It utilizes the heic2any library for seamless conversion and the jsPDF library for PDF generation.
+This React application allows you to easily convert HEIC images (High-Efficiency Image Container) to jpeg.
+It utilizes the heic2any library for seamless conversion.

 ## Installation and Setup